Immunology & Allergy

 The Food Allergy and Anaphylaxis Program actively conducts both clinical trials and basic research to better understand factors influencing the development of tolerance to food allergens, improve approaches to diagnosing allergies, and evaluate novel, safer and more effective treatment options.

-Within the Division of Immunology and Allergy there are currently 6 clinical trials in-progress.
-Examples include:
+Within the Division of Immunology and Allergy there are currently 6 clinical trials in-progress, including:

 - Two on-going clinical trials investigating potential low-dose oral immunotherapy (OIT) treatments for children allergic to nuts.